Investigators are searching for a motive in shooting at Michigan church. Here’s what we know

 CNN has reached out to the shooter’s father for comment.

-It’s unclear how Sanford set off the massive inferno that consumed the church.
-Police believe he used an accelerant, like gasoline, said James Deir, special agent in charge of the Detroit field division of the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+It’s unclear how exactly Sanford set off the massive inferno that consumed the church, leaving wreckage in its wake.
+But police believe he used an accelerant, like gasoline, said James Deir, special agent in charge of the Detroit field division of the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-Improvised explosive devices were found at the scene after the fire was extinguished, Deir said.
+Improvised explosive devices were found at the scene after the fire was extinguished, according to Deir.

 “They have been used all over the world, and they come from places as far as California, Hawaii, and they’re here in Michigan now,” Deir said.

-The investigation includes a deep dive into the attacker’s possible motive, involving dozens of law enforcement personnel across Michigan.
-Investigators are searching his home as authorities try to get search warrants for digital media, a law enforcement source told CNN.
+The investigation also includes a deep-dive into the attacker’s possible motive, involving dozens of law enforcement personnel across the state of Michigan.
+Investigators are conducting a physical search of his residence, and authorities are also working to obtain search warrants for digital media that may help shed light on his motive, a law enforcement source told CNN.

-As the work continues, this “evil act” shouldn’t define the community, the police chief said.
+Police chief Renye said that the “evil act” shouldn’t define the community.

 The-CNN-Wire